 There's a vast range of different servers to pick from with a total of over 5,000 in 60 different countries, as well as the ability to connect with more than one device at six different locations too.

-ExpressVPN is also a well-known entry in the world of virtual private networks, and it's also one of the best candidates out there today.
+ExpressVPN is also a well-known entry in the world of virtual private networks, and it's definitely one of the best candidates out there today.

-You'll find over 3,000 servers to pick from across 94 countries with 160 different locations, giving you plenty of choice as to which country to go to.
+You'll find over 3,000 servers to pick from across 94 countries with 160 different locations, giving you plenty of choice.

-Expect to also find plenty of different supported platforms including but not limited to Windows, macOS, Android, iOS, and Linux, as well as on Apple TV, Roku, PlayStation, Xbox, and even more, so you can basically protect every device you own.
+Expect to also find plenty of different supported platforms including, but not limited to, Windows, macOS, Android, iOS, and Linux, as well as Apple TV, Roku, PlayStation, Xbox, and even more, so you can basically protect every device you own.

-On the point of protection, ExpressVPN also features industry-standard protection and plenty of other protocols out there including its own Lightway and OpenVPN to keep speeds up, too.
-It also comes with DNS leak protection and a kill switch, as well as support for P2P.
+On the point of protection, ExpressVPN features industry-standard protection and plenty of other protocols out there, including its own Lightway and OpenVPN to keep speeds up.

 For those wanting a nice and accessible experience with a VPN, Surfshark should certainly have you covered.